Last updated on May 18th, 2022 at 03:45 pm

 The sleeves spin for a very specific reason.
 When lifting a barbell loaded with weight, the bar will rotate with your hand as it moves through space.
 You don’t want the weights to rotate along with the shaft.
 If the sleeves were fixed, the weights would spin with the bar and create inertia that would literally rip the bar out of your hand.
 Not a very desirable thing to happen.
 Especially with a lot of weight on a bar that you might have over your head or chest!

-You’ll read about some bars that tout high end bearings which allow the sleeves to spin with ease.
+You’ll read about some bars that tout high-end bearings which allow the sleeves to spin with ease.
 Those same marketing blurbs will disparage bars that use nylon bushings.
-If you are training to be a competitive lifter, you may want to look at higher end bearing models.
+If you are training to be a competitive lifter, you may want to look at higher-end bearing models.
 For the rest of us, a barbell that uses bushings will work great and be more affordable at the same time.
-Bushings will allow the collars to spin freely under weight and will work great in almost all applications.
+I explain why in this article.

 Which one is right for you will depend on the type of lifting you do.
-If you are a hard core Olympic lifter or CrossFit athlete, an Olympic bar will probably be the right choice.
-For everyone else, I recommend a power lifting bar.
+If you are a hard-core Olympic lifter or CrossFit athlete, an Olympic bar will probably be the right choice.
+For everyone else, I recommend a powerlifting bar.
 I find them to be more versatile and safer for the average lifter.
 For a more detailed comparison along with individualized recommendations, see my guide to those types of bars here.

 A third option, which is what I personally prefer over the first two for multi use home gyms, is a “hybrid” bar.
 That’s a bar with a little flex, but not too much.
 For recreational lifters like myself, it works great for both power and Olympic lifting.